dnelson86/ArepoVTK/README.md

 ![ArepoVTK test_tng100_cutout](tests/frame_tng100_cutout.png?raw=true "ArepoVTK test_tng100_cutout")

 here we have switched to a tree-based sampler, sampling every 0.1 kpc, with a transfer function defined by six discrete Gaussian components.
 Five of these trace density in dark colors, revealing gaseous spiral arms of a disk-like galaxy which is nearly edge-on.
 The last, in red, shows the location and structure of the magnetic field where it has a value of roughly 0.1 microGauss.
-To render this cutout from the large 75 cMpc/h cosmological (periodic) volume, we shift all the gas cells with `recenterBoxCoords = 8361 30797 14480` which recenters the galaxy, as defined by its `SubhaloPos`, to the center of our visualization box of 2 cMpc/h.
+To render this cutout from the large 75 cMpc/h cosmological (periodic) volume, we have shifted all the gas cells with `recenterBoxCoords = 8361 30797 14480` which repositions the galaxy, as defined by its `SubhaloPos`, to the center of our visualization box of 2 cMpc/h.

 We have also set `projColDens = true` in this case, which produced an additional output file `frame_cosmo_box.png.hdf5`.
 This holds the raw line-of-sight integrals for available fluid quantities.
 We can inspect this file as